LEGAL and DISCLOSURES

 Each composite includes all fee paying, fully discretionary accounts that invest in the strategy.
 Pugh Capital adheres to the GIPS valuation hierarchy principles.
 For more information about composite inclusion criteria, significant cash flow policy, large cash flow policy, and benchmark description, please refer to the GIPS Report which may be obtained as explained above.

-Commentary on Performance and Supplemental Return Information are Gross of Fees (such as attribution and excess returns) unless otherwise noted.
+Supplemental Return Information (such as attribution and excess returns) and Commentary on Performance is Stated Gross of Fees unless otherwise noted.
 Please refer to the performance report for the effect of management fees by comparing gross vs. net returns.

 Interim Performance Disclosure.
 Where requested, performance presented between official quarterly performance periods is preliminary.
 Net of fees returns are calculated after actual investment management fees, which are assessed and collected on a quarterly basis.
 During months where management fees are not collected, gross and net returns reflected may be the same.
 During months where management fees are collected, the net return is understated as it generally represents fees for the full quarter.
 Likewise, where other partial periods are reported, fees are not estimated or prorated.
 Both gross and net of fee performance figures are reflected for official quarterly performance periods.
 Where reflected, interim period reporting is provided at your request for informational purposes.